About Big Sur

 Other Things To Do

-Other adventures include visiting the Elephant Seals just north of San Simeon, Point Lobos south of Carmel, Montana De Oro State Park near Morro Bay and going on a whale watching tour in Monterey.
+Other adventures include visiting the Elephant Seals just north of San Simeon, Point Lobos south of Carmel, Montana De Oro State Park near Morro Bay and going on one of the best whale watching Monterey tours.
+For more things to do in Big Sur read this post.
+And check out these best glamping in Big Sur options.

 Finally, the Big Sur Photo Gallery offers some favorite pictures taken on various hikes in Big Sur, and presented in no particular order.